Online exam formats

 - Remember, the exam paper will be hidden until the time stated on your examination timetable.
 You may need to refresh the page.

 We recommend you download the PDF file to your computer by right-clicking the file and choosing 'Save Link As...'
 (May vary by browser).

 Once the exam paper is visible in Moodle, you can go back to it and can download it as often as you like.

 To download the answer booklet:

-- In the Examinations section, click on the Microsoft Word document entitled "[add your exam number and module code] AnswerBooklet" to download it to your computer.
+- In the Examination section (or Resit Examination section in the case of resits), click on the Microsoft Word document entitled "[add your exam number and module code] AnswerBooklet" to download it to your computer.

 The document may open within the browser window.
 If this happens; right-click on the file and choose 'Save Link As...'
 (May vary by browser).